As a classroom teacher at a state school, your salary will depends on your place on the teacher pay scale.

 The upper pay scale (post-threshold)

-Qualified teachers who reach the top of the main pay scale can apply to be assessed against eight national standards and if they meet the standards, cross the ‘threshold’ to the upper pay scale, which ranges from point U1 to U3.
+Qualified teachers who reach the top of the main pay scale can apply to cross the ‘threshold’ to the upper pay scale, which ranges from point U1 to U3.

 Getting a pay rise